This post may contain affiliate links. Please read our disclosure policy.

 Freezer Tips:

 • To thaw, place the container in the refrigerator overnight.
-Reheat in the oven by placing the meatballs and sauce in an oven-safe dish, covering with foil, and baking at 350°F for about 20-25 minutes, or until heated through.
-Tossing occasionally to ensure even heating.
+Reheat in the oven by placing the meatballs in an oven-safe dish.
+Cover with foil and bake at 350°F for 20 to 25 minutes, or until heated through, tossing occasionally.

 Nutrition information is automatically calculated, so should only be used as an approximation.